aakashawase/aakashawase/README.md

 Welcome to my GitHub profile!
 I'm passionate about Cloud Automation and DevOps, and I'm constantly exploring ways to improve software development processes through automation and orchestration.
 I believe in leveraging the power of the cloud to create scalable and efficient solutions.

 ### 🌱 Currently Learning
-I'm currently focused on expanding my knowledge in Terraform and Kubernetes.
+I'm currently focused on expanding my knowledge in Kubernetes and GitOps.
 These tools play a crucial role in building and managing infrastructure and containerized applications in a cloud-native environment.
 I'm excited about the possibilities they offer and how they can streamline deployment and scalability.

 ### 👀 Interests
 My main areas of interest lie in Cloud Automation, DevOps, and Infrastructure as Code (IaC).
 I enjoy working with various cloud providers, such as AWS, to design and implement scalable architectures.
 I also have a keen interest in Python programming and leveraging its capabilities to automate tasks and develop robust solutions.